HP 306 Basic Mortar Analysis

 D. Acid digestion

 - In a fume hood (or well-ventilated place if using white vinegar), carefully add acid to the flasks with dampened samples to dissolve the mortar binders.
 Use as little acid as necessary, but sufficient to complete the reaction.
 Observe the reactions and record these observations.

-- Add a few drops of acid to be sure reaction is complete.
+- Add a few drops of acid to be sure reaction is complete with no more CO2 bubbles produced.

 - Swirl flask to suspend the fines.

 - If the mortar is pigmented or if the wash water is opaque, slowly pour the liquid with suspended material through the fine (413 grade) filter, leaving the solid particles at the bottom of the flask.
 If the wash water is translucent, then instead filter through the coarse (417) filter paper.

 - Slowly add water to remaining to remaining sample.

 - Repeat process until water is clear and acid has been washed away.

 - Dry the fines collected on the filter papers in the drying oven (being careful not to burn the filter paper) or air dry in a protected place.

 - Add more water to the flask.